Here are some visa issues related to travelling to Iran

 - Qeshm International Airport, Qeshm Island (GSM)

-- Airport Transit Visa: Issued to travelers who are going to another country, and are transiting through Iran for less than 48 hours.
+- Airport Transit Visa of Iran: Issued to travelers who are going to another country, and are transiting through Iran for less than 48 hours.

-- Airport Entry Visa: Issued to businessmen, valid for 72 hours.
+- Airport Entry Visa of Iran: Issued to businessmen, valid for 72 hours.

-- Pilgrimage Visa: Issued to foreign Muslims who are visiting pilgrimage sites in Iran.
+- Iran Pilgrimage Visa: Issued to foreign Muslims who are visiting pilgrimage sites in Iran.

-- Press Visa: Issued to journalists and media representatives.
+- Press Iran Visa of Iran: Issued to journalists and media representatives.

 - Transit Visa: Issued to foreign travelers who want to transit through Iran by land on their way to another country.
 Usually valid for seven days (however, sometimes available for up to 15 days).

-- Entry Visa: Issued to experts and businessmen or those who want to attend cultural, political, scientific conventions.
+- Entry Visa of Iran: Issued to experts and businessmen or those who want to attend cultural, political, scientific conventions.
 Authorized duration of stay is usually up to 30 days.

 - Entry and Transit Visa: Issued to drivers carrying cargo thorough Iran.